bibi21000/sphinxcontrib-osint/docs/plugins.rst

 remove, trying to extract only human readable informations.
 This rarely fail so you can store your handmade text file in text_store.
 You can also change :url: to :link: to disable download.

-You can save the original file just after download (.orig.txt) and you can activate automatique translation.

 Installation
 ------------------